19 Best Tools To Spy On Your Competitors And See If They Copy You

 Have slow-loading pages been history?
 As we all want to experience fast-loading web pages, this becomes more of an issue for each business owner.
 If you don’t satisfy your visitors with the loading speed of your website, they don’t ever want to come back to your website.
 That will automatically increase your bounce rate.
 Start with compressing the images on your website to load them faster.
 Some handy tools we mentioned below;

 Marketing Grader is a free service providing a total evaluation and detailed analysis of websites.
 It will let you see strong and weak points of on-page SEO, usability, mobile traffic, and many other details to check competitors and your own brand.

 To get a report, just enter a website URL at the Marketing Grader home page.
 No registration is needed.

 The Wayback Machine is a free archive of all sites.
 It allows you to learn how competitors’ web pages looked in the past and, therefore, compare what they did to improve the results.

-To see what a website looked, open a calendar and choose dates.
+To see what a website looked like, open a calendar and choose dates.
 You’ll see screenshots made that day.

-For instance, this the DAN homepage on May 2016:
+For instance, this is the DAN homepage on May 2016:

 And this is the new version of the same page on DAN:

 The service contains a huge amount of old books, movies, music, pictures, and programs.
 It’s entertaining and quite educational to check.